Boston Harbor Lighthouse

 The Boston Harbor Island Park Service in coordination with the newly formed Boston Harbor Now alliance, have developed an exciting 2-hour narrated tour involving the maritime history of Boston Harbor.
 Visitors can get close up views of Graves Lighthouse, Long Island Head Lighthouse, and the famous Boston Harbor Lighthouse on Little Brewster Island.

-Note: Currently (2023) the Boston Harbor Lighthouse tower is closed to the public, so their are no lighthouse tower tours on Little Brewster Island, as the building is undergoing necessary repairs from winter storms.
+Note: Currently (2024) the Boston Harbor Lighthouse tower is closed to the public, so their are no lighthouse tower tours on Little Brewster Island, as the building is undergoing necessary repairs from winter storms.
+However, tours are offered for a close up views from the water by the Boaton Harbor Park Service (see below).

 Boston is one of the largest cities on the east coast with plenty of rich history; you can take guided walking tours to Boston’s historic places, like the Freedom Trail, or explore the Bunker Hill Monument that marked one of the starting events of the American Revolution.